lukasjuhas/lj-maintenance-mode/README.md

 1. Navigate to Settings -> Maintenance Mode for settings or to enable maintenance mode.

 ## Changelog

+### 1.2.1
+* Removed clear cache functionality as it caused errors to some users.
+From now on, plugin shows simple reminder to flush cache after enabling or disabling Maintenance Mode.

 ### 1.2
 * Improvement: Improved Multisite Support